arijit-27/VendorSalesSummaryFinal/README.md

 ## Project Outcome

-This project demonstrates the ability to integrate multiple data sources, build a relational database, perform complex data manipulations, and deliver actionable insights through statistical analysis and interactive visualizations.
+This project demonstrates the ability to integrate multiple massive data sources, build a relational database, perform complex data manipulations on large datasets with memory-efficient chunk processing, and deliver actionable insights through statistical analysis and interactive visualizations.
 It provides a full-cycle example of real-world data analysis from raw data to business intelligence reporting.

 ---

 Feel free to explore the notebook and dashboards to understand the detailed steps and insights.